kiali/kiali/design/KEPS/multicluster/proposal.md

 ## Aggregated metrics and traces

-Kiali will require metrics/traces to be aggregated into a centralized datastore rather than aggregating this information itself.
-It is the user’s responsibility to ensure that metrics/traces are centralized by some means.
+Kiali MC will require metrics to be aggregated into a central, unified datastore.
+It will not aggregate metrics from multiple datastores.
+The same is true for trace information.
+It is the user’s responsibility to ensure that metrics and traces are centralized by some means.
 Metrics and traces will need to include a cluster identifier as an attribute/label on each metric so that Kiali can distinguish between workloads/services running on separate clusters.
 [Istio standard metrics](https://istio.io/latest/docs/reference/config/metrics/#labels) includes `destination_cluster` and `source_cluster`.
 Kiali already uses these values for cluster boxing.
-Traces do no include a cluster identifier but one can be added by creating a telemetry api object.
+Traces do not include a cluster identifier but one can be added by creating a telemetry api object.
 Example:

 ```
 apiVersion: telemetry.istio.io/v1alpha1